Chicken Tinga Recipe

-Give the tomatoes and tomatillos a good rinse.
-Roast in a 400F oven for 20-25 minutes.
-Keep an eye on the tomatillos -- if they start to wither you can pull them out and let the tomatoes keep roasting.
+- Give the tomatoes and tomatillos a good rinse.
+Roast them in a 400F oven for 20-25 minutes.

-Heat a dollop of oil over medium heat.
+- Heat a glug of oil over medium heat.
 Add the sauce from the blender along with 2 tablespoons adobo sauce, 1 teaspoon Mexican oregano, a dash of cumin (optional), 1/2 teaspoon salt, and some freshly cracked black pepper.
-Let simmer for a few minutes.
+Let simmer for a few minutes and taste for seasoning.

-Add the chicken to the Tinga sauce, combining well.
+- Add the baked, shredded chicken to the Tinga sauce, combining well.
 Let simmer until everything is at a uniform temperature.
 Take a final taste for seasoning -- I added another generous pinch of salt to this batch.

-Add a layer of the bean puree and cheese to some corn tortillas.
-Cook in a skillet or comal over medium heat until crispy.
+- Add a layer of the bean puree and cheese to some corn tortillas.
+Cook in a dry skillet or comal over medium heat until crispy.
 Top with Chicken Tinga and serve immediately.
 Final garnishes can include a squeeze of lime, hot sauce, or pickled onions.
-Alternatively you can serve the Tinga on crispy corn tortillas (or tostadas) with avocado bits, raw onion, and Cotija cheese.
+Alternatively, you can serve the Tinga on crispy corn tortillas (or tostadas) with avocado bits, raw onion, and Cotija cheese.

 - Store leftover Tinga in an airtight container in the fridge where it will keep for a few days.